Arsollo/Soen-341-Project/README.md

 The objective of this project is to create a Q&A website with a rating system on answers.

 ## **Description:**
 This project consists of building a Q&A website where people have the opportunity to ask and answer questions regarding a certain topic.
-The website will intially have three main functions:
+The website will intially have three main features:

-1. To allow users to post questions.
+1. Asking and answering questions
-2. To allow users to answer questions.
+2. Users voting on the answers
-3. To allow users to vote on the answers to make more helpful answers have higher priority.
+3. Poster accepting the best answer

 ## **Team Developers:**